marain-dotnet/Marain.Claims/Documentation/ADRs/0001-client-side-claims-evaluation.md

 ### 3. Implement as an independent feature built on top of the existing `IClaimsService`

 In this option we'd define a new interface for our client side evaluation library, and implement it independently of the existing interfaces.
-We would still likely depend on the existing `IClaimsService` implementation to communicate with the API.
+We would still depend on the existing `IClaimsService` implementation to communicate with the API.

 ### Advantages
 - Not constrained by existing `IClaimsService` interface